 Federal- and state-funded financial aid eligibility is dependent upon factors specific to an individual applicant, primarily by academic program of study and borrowing history.
 Students are considered for all award types available to them.
-Information on available aid is listed by academic program in this catalog and on the <a href="https://www.uwest.org/linearing
+Information on available aid is listed by academic program in this catalog and on the UWS website.